rubuntu/H2O_Mojo_Model_Scorer/README.md

  100%     17 (longest request)

 ```
-On PC with a 3.4 GHz Intel Core i7 3rd generation this run gives:
-throughput of 3918 requests / second
+On a PC with a 3.4 GHz Intel Core i7 3rd generation this run gives a throughput of 3918 requests / second and 2.042 ms of latency.